Convert your Windows PC into a Home Theater

 To convert your PC into a Home Entertainment Center, you need to configure Zoom Player to match your personal preferences and depending on your need, optionally limit some Zoom Player's functionality (e.g. make it safer to use by inexperienced computer users, restrict access by children, password-protect features, etc).

-After starting Zoom Player, we recommend to switch from the default "Basic Options" to the "Advanced Options" mode which displays the complete menu system with all the options.
+After starting Zoom Player, I recommend to switch from the default "Basic Options" to the "Advanced Options" mode, displaying all the available options.
 Press Ctrl+"O" (or right-click the user interface and select "Options / Setup").
 Click on the "Switch to Advanced Mode" button (bottom left).

-With the Advanced Options Dialog visible you can limit the use to experienced users only: open the "Interface / Fullscreen Navigation / Settings" sub-tree.
+With the Advanced Options Dialog visible you can limit the use to experienced users only: open the "Interface / Home Theater / Settings" sub-tree.
 You will notice that the first check box on the newly opened dialog is "Safe Mode".
-With Safe Mode enabled, all file management (Copy/Move/Erase) operations are hidden from the Full Screen Navigational interfaces.
-This is important if you want to deny inexperienced users from manipulating or deleting your files.
+With Safe Mode enabled, all file management (Copy/Move/Erase) operations are hidden from Home Theater interfaces.
+This is important if you want to deny inexperienced users from manipulating or deleting your files by accident.

-The next important feature to select is which Navigational interfaces should be accessible.
-You can select from a list of check boxes under "Interface / On Screen Display / Fullscreen Navigation - Navigation Interfaces on Main Navigator".
-If the Home Entertainment Center is not to be used by inexperienced users, you may want to disable the "File Browser" to restrict inexperienced users from browsing through your entire file system.
+The next important feature to select is which Home Theater interfaces should be accessible.
+You can select from a list of check boxes under "Interface / Home Theater - Navigation Interfaces on Main Navigator".
+If the Home Theater is not to be used by inexperienced users, you may want to disable the "File Browser" to restrict inexperienced users from Browsing through your entire file system.
 Inexperienced users should probably be limited to using the Media Library when opening new content (see below).

-You can enable S/PDIF output (Digital-Output to an external receiver) by pressing the little "C" button next to the Audio Decoder.
+You can enable S/PDIF or BitStream output (Digital-Output to an external receiver) by pressing the little "C" button next to the Audio Decoder.
 Pressing the "C" button will open the configuration dialog for the currently highlighted decoder.
-With the DScaler Audio decoder configuration dialog open, the S/PDIF setting is a check box under the "Use SPDIF for AC3 & DTS" section.
-Make sure your audio card is connected to an external reciever through a digital connection cable before enabling S/PDIF.
+Make sure your audio card is connected to an external receiver through a digital connection cable (TOSLink, HDMI, etc) before enabling S/PDIF or BitStreaming.

 Step #3 - The Media Library:

-To use the Media Library, you must first configure the Media Library source paths using the Media Library Path Editor.
-To open the Media Library Path editor, press Shift+"M" or by right-click the user interface and accessing the Media Library Path Editor under the "Open Interface" sub-menu.
+To use the Media Library, you must first configure the Media Library source paths using the Media Library Category Editor.
+To open the Media Library Path editor, press Shift+"M" or by right-click the user interface and accessing the Media Library Category Editor under the "Interfaces" sub-menu.

-The Media Library Path editor is used to setup which folders in your file system (or network share) should be assigned to a user-selectable Category.
-Each category has a "Content Type" which is selectable from a drop-down list (or in previous versions of Zoom Player, selectable by depressing a button).
-The category content type (Audio/Video/Picture/Executable) determines which file extensions are listed when viewing the category through the Media Library.
+The Media Library Category editor is used to setup which folders in your file system (or network share) should be assigned to a user-selectable Category.
+Each category has a "Content Type" which is selectable from a drop-down list.
+The category content type (Movies/TV Shows/Audio/Video/Picture/Executable) determines which file extensions are listed when viewing the category through the Media Library.
 For example, if you specify a category as Audio, no video files will be listed, even if they reside in the same specified folder.

 With the category mode selected, click on the "Add Category" button and you will be prompted for a category name, Use a name that represents the content of the new category (for example "Movies" or "Hip Hop").
 Once entered, you will be prompted for a folder where the content is located.
 Browse to the folder, make sure it's properly highlighted and click on the OK button.

-You should now have a newly created Tab with the new category name.
+You should now have a newly created category listing.
 If you have more than one folder containing content under the same category, you can click on the "Add Folder to Category" button to add additional folders to this category (this allows you to merge content from different paths/drives/networks).

 You can now continue to add more categories (remember to switch the category type when adding different types of content) until your entire media collection has been covered.

-Step #4 - Accessing the Full Screen Navigation interfaces:
+Step #4 - Accessing the Home Theater interfaces:

 You can control every function of the Full Screen Navigation system by using the Up/Down/Left/Right/Select (ENTER) keys.
 Pressing left a few times from any Sub-Menu will return to the Main Menu.
 With the mouse you can use the scroll wheel to move Up/Down and click on the Right/Left edges of the screen to simulate Right/Left navigation.